Our company mission is to help others to live a more sustainable life.

 Building an airtight and highly energy efficient building can be quite tedious and depending on the construction technique you want to use can also be quite costly.
 By using those big prefabricated sips panels it gets relatively easy to create air-tight homes, as you only have to seal the joints of the panels.

 The actual construction/assembly of the sips panels is relatively easy, but I would recommend to always get the panels installed by the sips manufacturer themselves or from someone trained to install the panels.

 Unfortunately there is one factor that is often overlooked here in Australia, and that are the structural thermal bridges within the sips panels, especially the thinner panels.
 Structural timber posts and lintels are integrated into the sips panels.
 Which means there are areas inside the panels that don’t have insulation, only timber.
 And heat and cold travels much faster through the timber than through the insulation, leading to a thermal bridge.

 What we do in our practice, and what is common in Europe, we add a secondary layer of insulation.
 Either on the outside, for instance in form of a foam cladding of some sort.
 Or you can add another stud layer internally to add some additional insulation.
-By doing this you will be guaranteed to have a truly energy efficient home, that performs as it is meant to be and this will provide you with a very comfortable home that does barely need any heating and cooling, if at all.
+By doing this you will be guaranteed to have a truly energy efficient home, that performs as it is meant to be and this will provide you with a very comfortable home that barely needs any heating and cooling, if at all.

 As mentioned before, building with sips panels isn’t more expensive than building a more traditional brick veneer home.
 But sadly most builders haven’t come across this kind of construction material yet, and due to the fear of the unknown some of them might put a big margin on top of their fee, to cover the unknown.